 1. Main Entrances

 If you were a burglar, you would probably start by checking the front and back doors.
 Perhaps the owners left a door unlocked, or stashed a hidden key under the welcome mat.
 A lot of burglars will knock on the door to know if it’s occupied or if there is a dog on the premises.
 In fact, statistics show 45% of burglars use this method to gain entry!

 a) Outdoor security camera facing entrant points

 When it comes to placing cameras outdoors, we recommend professional installation and a camera that is weatherproof and has infrared / night vision capabilities.

 An outdoor security camera that is visible from the street is a great deterrent.
 However, some burglars may sneak around the side or back of the house to break in through the back door.

-Try mounting an outdoor wifi camera above any main entrances to your home to cover all your bases.
+Positioning a camera above main entrances to your home can help cover all bases.
 Ensure it is high enough to be out of reach but low enough to capture the intruder’s face.

 Pro tip: Avoid pointing outdoor cameras directly at the sun.
 Just like you go blind when looking directly into the sun, so do your cameras.
 This is a problem at dawn or sunset when the sun is at a low angle.